synfinatic/helium-analysis/README.md

 ## Running

- 1. Generate the graphs: `./dist/helium-analysis --address XXXXXX` where XXXXXX is the hotspot address (not name!) you wish to analyze.
+ 1. Generate the graphs: `./dist/helium-analysis --address XXXXXX` where XXXXXX is the hotspot address you wish to analyze.
+Optionally, you can use `--name` to specify the hotspot name to analyze.

 ## Flags

+ * `--address X` - Specify the hotspot address to analyze
+ * `--name X` - Specify the hotspot name to analyze
  * `--zoom` - Unfix the X & Y axis and zoom in on each individual graph
  * `--min X` - Set the minimum of data points required to generate a graph  (deafult 5)
  * `--challenges X` - Set the number of challenges to process (default 500)
  * `--hotspots` - Refresh hotspots cache
  * `--no-cache` - Disable caching of challenges
  * `--expires X` - Refresh challenges if more than X hours old
+ * `--version` - Print out the version information

 ## Donate